Stein degree on non-Fano type fibrations: Unbounded strong Stein degree

 Since the image of every $\beta_j$ in $\wh{R}/\mf{m}_R^c\wh{R}$ is nonzero, we see that the image of every $\alpha_j$ in $R'/\mf{m}_R^c R'$ is also nonzero.
 Hence for every $1\le j\le r$, the image $\gamma_j \coloneqq (\varphi')^{\#}(\alpha_j)\in R'$ is nonzero.
 If the image of $\varphi'$ is contained in $U_{\sing}$, then $\varphi'$ factors through the closed immersion $U_{\sing}\to U$.
 In this case, every $\gamma_j$ is zero in $R'$.
 Thus, we can conclude that $\varphi'(\eta_{S'})\in U\setminus U_{\sing}$, where $\eta_{S'}$ is the generic point of $S'$.

 \emph{Step 3}.
-Denote by $g'\colon X'\to S'$ the pullback of $\Sigma_U$ via the $S$-morphism $\varphi'\colon S'\to U$.
+Denote by $g'\colon X'\to S'$ the base change of $\Sigma_U\to U$ via the $S$-morphism $\varphi'\colon S'\to U$.
 By Step 2, the generic fibre of $g'$ is a geometrically integral, smooth, projective curve of arithmetic genus one.
-As $g'$ is flat, by \cite[Proposition 4.3.8]{Liuqing}, $X'$ is an irreducible and reduced scheme.
+As $g'$ is flat, by \cite[Proposition~4.3.8]{Liuqing}, $X'$ is an irreducible and reduced scheme.
 Hence $g'\colon X'\to S'$ is a fibred surface over $S'$.

 By Step 2, $g'$ and $\hat{g}$ have the same special fibre over $k$.
 By Proposition~\ref{ext-over-completion}, the geometric fibre $X'_{\bar{k}}$ is a reduced cycle of $\PP_{\bar{k}}^1$.
-Thus, $X'_k$ is a semi-stable curve over $k$; see \cite[Definition 10.3.2]{Liuqing}.
-Then $g'\colon X'\to S'$ is a semi-stable curve over $S'$; see \cite[Definition 10.3.14]{Liuqing}.
-Since $S'$ is a Dedekind scheme, and since the generic fibre of $g'$ is smooth, by \cite[Proposition 10.3.15]{Liuqing}, we see that $X'$ is a normal scheme and that $g'\colon X'\to S'$ is a local complete intersection.
-By \cite[\S 6.4.2]{Liuqing} and \cite[Theorem 6.4.32]{Liuqing}, the relative dualising sheaf $\omega_{X'/S'}$ exists, which is an invertible sheaf on $X'$.
-Moreover, as $g'$ is flat, \cite[Theorem 6.4.9]{Liuqing} shows that
+Thus, $X'_k$ is a semi-stable curve over $k$; see \cite[Definition~10.3.2]{Liuqing}.
+Then $g'\colon X'\to S'$ is a semi-stable curve over $S'$; see \cite[Definition~10.3.14]{Liuqing}.
+Since $S'$ is a Dedekind scheme, and since the generic fibre of $g'$ is smooth, by \cite[Proposition~10.3.15]{Liuqing}, we see that $X'$ is a normal scheme and that $g'\colon X'\to S'$ is a local complete intersection.
+By \cite[\S 6.4.2]{Liuqing} and \cite[Theorem~6.4.32]{Liuqing}, the relative dualising sheaf $\omega_{X'/S'}$ exists, which is an invertible sheaf on $X'$.
+Moreover, as $g'$ is flat, \cite[Theorem~6.4.9]{Liuqing} shows that

 where $\omega_{X'_k/\spec k}$ is the relative dualising sheaf of the projective morphism $X'_k\to \spec k$.
 Therefore, the normal fibred surface $g'\colon X'\to S'$ satisfies all the properties as desired. \end{proof}